Law Cer

 Gus Hurwitz reprises how a lot—or little—we understand about the FTC and Facebook.
 We won’t recognize a lot, he says, until we answer the query, “Where’s the complaint?”

-Talk approximately tough deliver chain issues.
-Congress banned Chinese surveillance cameras from the federal deliver chain, but that turns out to be plenty distinctive from, you know, virtually removing them.
+Talk approximately tough delivery chain issues.
+Congress banned Chinese surveillance cameras from the federal delivery chain, but that turns out to be plenty different from, you know, virtually removing them.

 Nate and I spar over whether Section 301 may be used to retaliate against France for its 3% virtual tax.

-Matthew tells us that the Trump management isn’t sharing information on categorized cyberattack guidelines with Congress, and after a modicum of mockery, we virtually find ourselves agreeing with Congress’s demand to be briefed on the regulations.
+Matthew tells us that the Trump management isn’t sharing information on categorized cyberattack guidelines with Congress.
+After a modicum of mockery, we virtually find ourselves agreeing with Congress’s demand to be briefed on the regulations.

-Finally, in short hits, I flag the hypocrisy of individuals who claim to love the idea of privacy until it receives in the manner of boycotting human beings they disagree with and the sudden ways that GDPR has enabled private data breaches on an commercial scale.
+Finally, in short hits, I flag the hypocrisy of individuals who claim to love the idea of privacy until it is applied in the manner of boycotting human beings they disagree with, and the sudden ways that GDPR has enabled private data breaches on a commercial scale.

 Clyde Osborne